-A trade name affidavit has been recorded pursuant to Section 24-35-301(1.5), C.R.S., in the county where the real property is located.
+Problem: A trade name affidavit has been recorded pursuant to Section 24-35-301(1.5), C.R.S., in the county where the real property is located.
 The affidavit names one or more non-human entities as one or more of the parties representing the person, general partnership or other business organization who or which recorded the affidavit.
-Section 24-35-301(1.5), C.R.S., requires the affidavit to set forth the full first names and surnames of all the parties representing the person, general partnership or other business organization who or which may record the affidavit.
-Is title to the real property, the marketability of which depends upon the recorded trade name affidavit, marketable even though the affidavit names one or more non-human entities as one or more of the parties representing the person, general partnership or other business organization who or which recorded the affidavit?
+Section 24-35-301(1.5), C.R.S., requires the affidavit to set forth the full first names and surnames of all the parties representing the person, general partnership or other business organization who or which recorded the affidavit of which depends upon the recorded trade name affidavit, marketable even though the affidavit names one or more non-human entities as one or more of the parties representing the person, general partnership or other business organization who or which recorded trade name affidavit, marketable even though the affidavit names one or more non-human entities as one or more of the parties representing the person, general partnership or other business organization who or which recorded trade name affidavit, marketable even though the affidavit names one or more non-human entities as one or more of the parties representing the person, general partnership or other business organization who or which recorded the affidavit?